dev-rashedin/servest/packages/create-servest/templates/express-mvc-js/README.md

 - The folder structure is set up to help you organize your code clearly.
 - The `express-error-toolkit` handles error middleware out of the box.
 - Feel free to customize and expand according to your app’s needs.

+### Usage
+The app listens on the port defined in .env (PORT), defaulting to 3000.
+Access the root route at / to check server status.

+License
+MIT